VMFS Recovery

 ISCSI

 Internet Small Computer System Interface is a transport layer protocol that sends SCSI commands over local-area networks (LANs), wide-area networks (WANs) or the Internet to link data storage devices, ISCSI envelopes commands and bundles the data in packets before sending them over a TCP/IP network, employing a point-to-point connection.
 After the arrival packets are uncovered, the SCSI commands are separated and the operating system sees the storage as a local SCSI device.
-So, it allows uniting separate storage into a centralized storage array, while hosts perceive it as locally attached disks. iSCSI allows two hosts e.g. web server and database exchanging commands via IP network.
+So, it allows uniting separate storage into a centralized storage array, while hosts perceive it as locally attached disks. iSCSI allows two hosts e.g. web server and database to exchange commands via IP network.

 ISCSI doesn't depend on additional expensive equipment and uses standard Ethernet, not requiring specialized skills to install and configure everything properly.